Observational Evidence for Primordial Black Holes: A Positivist Perspective: Gravitational-Wave Evidence

-In a recent study, Wolfe {\it et al.}~\cite{Wolfe:2023yuu} have presented a detailed analysis of the measurability of the mass, spin and sky location for binary black hole mergers with least one SSM component.
-They find that next-generation detectors, such as Cosmic Explorer and the Einstein Telescope, will enable measurements of the source-frame component masses towards $\Ocal( 10^{-5} )\,\Msun$.
+In a recent study, Wolfe {\it et al.}~\cite{Wolfe:2023yuu} have presented a detailed analysis of the measurability of the mass, spin and sky location for binary black hole mergers with least one subsolar-mass component.
+They find that next-generation detectors, such as {\it Cosmic Explorer} and the {\it Einstein Telescope}, will enable measurements of the source-frame component masses down to $\Ocal( 10^{-5} )\.\Msun$.
 Furthermore, due to the long duration of these signals, it should be possible to confidently identify sub-solar components at the threshold of detectability even during the fourth observing run of LVK, with these events being well sky-localised and possibly revealing characteristic spin information.
 This is indicated in Fig.~\ref{fig:sky-localisation}.
-However, for a clear attribution of these signals to black holes, future work on the development of waveforms{\,---\,}including tidal deformability and calibrated for SSM compact-object mergers{\,---\,}is necessary.
+However, for a clear attribution of these signals to black holes, future work on the development of waveforms{\,---\,}calibrated for subsolar-mass compact-object mergers and including tidal deformability{\,---\,}is necessary.